dchapyshev/aspia/README.txt

 Aspia Remote Desktop

 Remote desktop implementation (client and server) based on Google Protocol Buffers.
-The project uses code from WebRTC, Chromium Remoting.
+The project uses code from WebRTC and Chromium Remoting.
 Also uses:
    - libvpx (Library for encoding and decoding vp8/vp9 video formats).
    - zlib-ng (Library for compressing and decompressing.
 Different from the